-There are many offshore structures such as oil drilling rigs, subsea pipelines, and offshore platforms built underwater, and they all need underwater welding during their construction and post-construction maintenance.
-Such welding jobs executed under the water are called ‘underwater welding,’ and the professionals who do the welding jobs under the water are called ‘underwater welders.’
+Many offshore structures, such as oil rigs, subsea pipelines, and offshore platforms, take shape beneath the waves, and they all need specialized welding techniques during construction and post-construction maintenance.
+Such welding jobs executed under the water are called ‘underwater welding.’

-When you do welding at elevated pressure under the water, such welding is called underwater welding.
+When welding at elevated pressure underwater, such welding is called underwater welding.
 You can do the welding directly underwater (called wet welding) or inside a specially fabricated enclosure placed under the water (called dry welding).
 So, you can define underwater welding as welding done underwater and at elevated pressures.

-The difficulties faced by an underwater welder are elevated pressure, low temperatures (depending on the depth), poor visibility, strong water currents, and also reduced quality/strength of the welds.
+The difficulties faced by welders who are welding deep underwater are elevated pressure, low temperatures (depending on the depth), poor visibility, strong water currents, and also reduced quality/strength of the welds.

-Underwater welding can be divided into two basic categories dry underwater welding and wet underwater welding.
-Both dry underwater welding and wet underwater welding are done underwater; however, dry underwater welding is done in an enclosure to create a dry environment around the weld area.
+Underwater welding techniques can be divided into two basic categories: dry and wet.
+Both dry and wet underwater welding is done underwater; however, dry underwater welding is done in an enclosure to create a dry environment around the weld area.

 A hyperbaric chamber specifically made for the welding work on hand is lowered into the water (location of the work).
-The water is pumped out, and the space in the chamber is filled with a gaseous mixture, helium, and oxygen.
+The water is pumped out, and the space in the chamber is filled with a gaseous mixture of helium and oxygen.
 The hyperbaric chamber is pressurized to the correct level to prevent decompression sickness.

 Presently dry hyperbaric welding is limited up to 400 meters (1312 feet) of water depth, and experiments are in progress for increasing the depth.
 The limitations are the physiological capability of underwater welders to operate the welding equipment at that pressure and the construction of a hyperbaric chamber for such water depths.